timeanddate/libtad-jvm/README.md

 The class LocationId is used to set the appropriate location ID.
 Airports categorize the same way as textual ID.

+An access key and a secret key is required to use the API.
+If you are not already a Time and Date API user, please see our [API offers](https://services.timeanddate.com/api/packages/) to get a free 3 month trial.
+For more information, see our [API Services page](https://services.timeanddate.com/).

 Astronomy Service
 --------------------------------------

-Get astronomy information from place on date by textual ID:
+Get astronomy information for place on date by textual ID:

          LocationId place = new LocationId("usa/anchorage");
          TADDateTime date = new TADDateTime(2015, 1, 1);
          AstronomyService service = new AstronomyService('accessKey', 'secretKey');
          List<AstronomyLocation> astroInfo = service.getAstronomicalInfo(AstronomyObjectType.Sun, place, date);

-Get astronomy information from place between dates by numeric ID:
+Get astronomy information for place between dates by numeric ID:

          LocationId place = new LocationId(187);
          TADDateTime startDate = new TADDateTime(2015, 1, 1);